aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

         the TenantId from an "Abp.TenantId" cookie value, if present.
 This uses the same constant explained above.

-By default ASP.NET Boilerplate uses "Abp.TenantId" to find TenantId from Cookie or Request Headers.
-You can change it using multi tenancy configuration like below;
+By default, ASP.NET Boilerplate uses "Abp.TenantId" to find TenantId from Cookie or Request Headers.
+You can change it using multi-tenancy configuration:

 ````c#
 Configuration.MultiTenancy.TenantIdResolveKey = "Abp-TenantId";